pywbem/pywbemtools/docs/appendix.rst

       if a :term:`default connection`) has been defined.
 The current connection can be changed in the interactive mode with the :ref:`connection select command`.

+   CQL
+      CQL (CIM Query Language) is a query language defined by DMTF for use by query operations against WBEM servers.
+In operation parameters that define the use of a query language, it is specified with the string ``DMTF:QCL``.
+CQL is described in DMTF standard :term:`DSP0202`.

 .. _`Profile advertisement methodologies`: